Start Up Guide: How to Become a Truck Dispatcher

 Working as a truck dispatcher means finding quality, relevant loads for your carriers.
 To do that, you’re going to need a subscription to a high-quality load board where you’ll be able to access thousands of freight listings from across the country.
 While there are some free load boards available, you really need to invest in a paid subscription board if you want to find quality freight for your carriers.

-If you’re serious about your independent dispatcher business, you can’t do better than the DAT One (Formerly DAT Power) load board.
+If you’re serious about your independent dispatcher business, you can’t do better than the DAT One load board.
 DAT offers the top load board on the market for truck dispatchers, with hundreds of thousands of new loads posted each business day.
 DAT’s comprehensive listings mean you can always find something to match your carriers’ needs.

 Step Four: Start Making Connections